dvera/riskreport/biomarker/shbg.md

 ## Sex Hormone-Binding Globulin (SHBG)

-"SHBG (sex hormone binding globulin) is a protein made mostly in your liver.
-It binds (attaches) to sex hormones in your blood.
-SHBG helps control the amount of sex hormones actively working in your body.
-When the SHBG protein binds to sex hormones, your tissues can't use those hormones.
-Your tissues can only use sex hormones that are ""free,"" which means they aren't attached to proteins, such as SHBG.
-An SHBG test is usually done if you have signs and/or symptoms of having too much or too little of the sex hormone testosterone."
+Sex hormone binding globulin (SHBG) is a protein made mostly in the liver.
+It binds to sex hormones in blood and helps control the amount of sex hormones actively working in the body.
+When the SHBG protein binds to sex hormones, tissues aren't able to use these hormones.
+Tissues can only use sex hormones that are "free," which means they aren't attached to proteins, such as SHBG.
+An SHBG test is usually done if an individual has signs and/or symptoms of having too much or too little of the sex hormone testosterone.

 <div style="display: flex; flex-direction: column; gap: 10px;">